ameliasutton/FOLIO-Permission-Management/README.md

     * The Column at user_id_column_index should contain the uuids for the user records to be updated
     * The columns between user_id_column_index up to but not including user_

-* Place Student and Staff data files in the program's directory.
+* Place .csv data file in the program's directory.
+* Create a subfolder in the program's directory called "Logs"
+* Open cmd and navigate to the program's directory and run main.py

 ## Contributors